isomerpages/csa-otcep/_overview/About OTCEP.md

 <p style="text-align:justify">The OTCEP augments efforts under the OT Cybersecurity Masterplan which was developed to enhance the security and resilience of Singapore’s critical sectors, improve cross-sector response to mitigate cyber threats in the OT environment and strengthen partnerships with stakeholders.</p>

 The event will run from 12 July to 13 July 2022*.

-*Do note that the physical event is for invited guests only.